Careers & Learning for Life

 For more information of the full range of qualifications and their levels visit National Careers Service.

-Again, there are many different options available to students, typically 70% of our students are successful in gaining places at university, 20% opting to take a Gap Year and a further 7% in securing apprenticeships.
+Again, there are many different options available to students, typically more than 80% of our students are successful in gaining places at university, others opting to take a Gap Year or securing apprenticeships.

 Many of our students will consider University as a natural progression from their level 3 studies and will benefit from much support whilst here at Landau Forte College Derby.
 Key issues will be addressed through the Learning for Life programme to help you with your research and choices.